About the Program

 Bachelor's Degree in Discipline/Related Discipline: All applicants must present credentials that are the equivalent of the appropriate baccalaureate degree at Temple University.

-Statement of Goals: In 2 to 3 pages, address your background that prepares you for graduate studies in Religion, including your previous successes in academic study and research in the field; your area of interest within the field of Religion and how that interest coincides with offerings in Temple's Department of Religion; and your teaching and research goals and how you foresee study at Temple furthering those goals.
+Statement of Goals: In 2 to 3 pages, address your background that prepares you for graduate studies in Religion, including previous successes in academic study and research in the field; area of interest within the field of Religion and how that interest coincides with offerings in Temple's Department of Religion; and teaching and research goals and how you foresee study at Temple furthering those goals.

 Standardized Test Scores: